ricobs/rodricobsanchez/README.md

 Data Analyst

 - 🔭 I’m currently working on completing Data Science and Machine Learning at Bloom Institute of Technology.
-- 🌱 I’m want to learn mapping Neural netoworks better.
+- 🌱 I’m want to learn mapping Neural Networks better.
 - 👯 I’m looking to collaborate on a web scraping app for a nonprofit here in Houston.
 - 🤔 I’m looking for help with getting into the world of Data.
 - 💬 Ask me about homesteading and i'll never stop talking.